gyulanemeth/bluefox.email/docs/integrations/index.md

 description: Explore BlueFox Email integrations for enhanced email control and real-time event tracking.
 faqs:
   - question: "What integrations does BlueFox Email support?"
-    answer: "BlueFox Email supports three integrations: webhooks for real-time email event tracking, Supabase for routing authentication emails through BlueFox Email SMTP, and Zapier for connecting with thousands of apps and automating workflows without writing code."
+    answer: "BlueFox Email supports webhooks for real-time email event tracking, Supabase for routing authentication emails through BlueFox Email SMTP, Zapier for connecting with thousands of apps and automating workflows without writing code, and an open-source MCP server for managing your account through MCP-compatible AI agents."
   - question: "What can I track with BlueFox Email webhooks?"
     answer: "Webhooks deliver real-time notifications for email events including sent, failed, open, click, bounce, complaint, and subscription changes such as subscribe, unsubscribe, pause, and resubscribe."
   - question: "How do I connect BlueFox Email to Supabase?"